NorthernRealities/Rainbow-Creator/Readme.md

-# Rainbow Creator UIColor Extension
+# Rainbow Creator

-The Rainbow Creator UIColor extension provides developers with easier methods to create custom colours.
+The Rainbow Creator provides developers with easier methods to create custom colours.
 Apple provides a limited number of pre-defined colours such as UIColor.blackColor() and UIColor.greenColor().
-The Rainbow UIColor library adds over 1500 more colours but not even that may have the exact colour that you require.
+The [Rainbow UIColor library](https://github.com/NorthernRealities/Rainbow) adds over 1500 more colours but not even that may have the exact colour that you require.

+As of April 23, 2015 the library supports both NSColor and UIColor.
+If the OS is detected then the library creates the extension as UIColor otherwise the extension is created as one of NSColor.
+All of the examples below show UIColor but you can just substitute NSColor.

 ## Usage